Law training contract vacancies

 - Attention to detail.
 Being a bit slapdash when drafting a document doesn't inspire confidence in clients and, crucially, an error can change the meaning of a clause in a contract.
 Give recruiters confidence in your attention to detail by submitting typo-free applications for vacation schemes or training contracts.
 Get your applications proofread by friends and family before sending.

-- Research.
+- Research skills.
 Trainee solicitors get involved in research at an early stage – researching case law, legislation or a client's industry are typical tasks set by associates and partners.
 Think of ways you can demonstrate your research skills, above and beyond what you've achieved on your law degree or GDL (the conversion course taken by non-law graduates).

 - An ability to juggle several projects at the same time.
 Some solicitors we've interviewed for TARGETjobs Law have up to 50 cases or transactions on the go at any one time.
 Time management is essential.